 Sealed Email - Link to E-Signature Record:

-To see the link to the E-Signature Record in an individual Response, scroll down to the Log Entries section of the Response.
+You'll see an image of the E-Signature directly under the response data.
+You can also see a link to the E-Signature Record in an individual Response if you scroll down to the Log Entries section of the Response.

 From the Summary section of the E-Signature Record page, you will be able to see what specific steps of processing have been completed as well as the record details and events that occurred during the processing.

-You will also find the UUID (Universally Unique Identifier) which is a unique ID that is assigned to each e-signature submission.
-Finally, you can find the record checksum, the package signature hash, and the custodian signature hash from this page as well.
+You will also find the UUID (Universally Unique Identifier) which is a unique ID that is assigned to each E-Signature submission.
+Finally, you can find the record checksum, the package signature hash, and the custodian signature hash on this page as well.

 You can also choose to send the record to a third party if you would like them to have temporary access to the E-Signature Record for a 24-hour period.